What is reproductive justice?

 It recognizes that the fight for reproductive freedom is linked to the struggles for immigrant, worker, and queer rights; economic and environmental justice; an end to violence against women and girls; and access to health care and education that affirms our identities and our bodies.

-While the reproductive justice movement has grown in its focus and inclusivity, itremains deeply rooted in its guiding principles:
+ICAH operates from a framework that both challenges reproductive justice to grow in its focus and inclusivity,while remaining rooted in its guiding principles:

 Read more about reproductive justice movements and organizations in the US: